0%

 5. Conversion Rate

-This metric tells you the percentage of website visits that result in the desired action, like making a purchase or signing up for a newsletter.
+This metric indicates the percentage of website visits that result in the desired action, such as making a purchase or signing up for a newsletter.
 It directly indicates your site’s effectiveness in meeting business goals.

 6. Page Load Time